 The new state-of-the-art building will support research facilitated by SMU’s high-performance computing capabilities, among other projects.
 It also will be the home of the Dedman College Interdisciplinary Institute, established in May 2012 through a gift from the Dedman family and Foundation.
 The building will be located on SMU’s main campus at the corner of McFarlin Boulevard and Airline Road.

-The Gerald J. Ford Research Center joins other advancements SMU is implementing to support its accelerated research push.
+The Gerald J. Ford Research and Innovation Building joins other advancements SMU is implementing to support its accelerated research push.
 Among them is completion of a new University data center in a companion building under construction on SMU property south of Mockingbird Lane.
 Technology in the new building will enable SMU’s high-performance computing capacity to grow from 2,000 to more than 10,000 CPU’s.

 In 2003 Ford established the Gerald J. Ford Research Fellows program at SMU, which annually honors outstanding faculty members with funding to support their research and creative endeavors.
 To date 48 professors have been named Ford Research Fellows.